Drymaster Logo

 Filtration Soiling Carpet Cleaning Services in Australia

 Dark, grey or brown lines under doors, around walls, underneath draperies and along the edges of stairs are symptoms of an aggravating problem called filtration soiling.
 This article explains the cause of this problem and suggests effective methods of prevention and correction.
 The removal of filtration soiling will not be successful with normal carpet cleaning procedures.
 The removal of filtration soiling is a separate process which can take up to 40 minutes per room.
-Filtration soil removal is a time consuming and sometimes expensive exercise and you need to consider the cost of filtration soil removal to carpet replacement.
+Filtration soil removal is a time consuming and sometimes expensive exercise, and you need to consider the cost of filtration soil removal to carpet replacement.

-What is Filtration Soiling?
+What is Filtration Soiling ?

 Filtration soiling is the accumulation of airborne soil—dust, smog, tobacco smoke and other pollutants—where airflow is concentrated and directed over or through a carpet’s pile.
 The carpet “filters” out these pollutants and gradually becomes soiled and dark.
 The most common area you see filtration soil is around and close to walls.
-Filtration soil is more evident on white or cream colored carpet.
+Filtration soil is more evident on white or cream coloured carpet.

 In addition to the areas shown in the accompanying photographs, filtration soiling can occur anywhere air flows over or through the pile, including places where the carpet’s back has been punctured or torn by installation tools, along seams that abut baseboards, around railings on stairs, and other areas.
 You may even find it around the holes created in carpet’s backings by the pins of tackless strip.
 In these cases, the path taken by the air differs, but the cause of the problem is the same.